wesneves/Biodiv/README.md

 <h5><b> Wesley Neves</b> <br><br></h5>

 <br> Biodiv (Package for calculating Taxonomic Diversity, Functional Diversity, and Functional Redundancy) is an R package, avaliable in [Github](https://github.com/wesneves/Biodiv.git).
-In this document, here provide a quick introduction demonstrating how to run the package `Biodiv` (Taxonomic Diversity, Functional Diversity and Functional Redundance). `Biodiv` has several main functions: `FDsingle`, `FDchao`, `Div` and `PlotDiv`.
+In this document, here provide a quick introduction demonstrating how to run the package `Biodiv` (Taxonomic Diversity, Functional Diversity and Functional Redundance). `Biodiv` has several main functions: `FDsingle`, `FDchao`, `Div` and `plotDiv`.

 The `Biodiv` is an package the extension of function [FunD] ([https://github.com/AnneChao/FunD.git)](https://github.com/AnneChao/FunD.git)) (Chao et al , 2019) `Biodiv` focuses on three measures of Hill numbers of order q: species richness (`q = 0`), Shannon diversity (`q = 1`, the exponential of Shannon entropy) and Simpson diversity (`q = 2`, the inverse of Simpson concentration) and extend Hill numbers to three dimensions under Hill-Chao family frame work (Chao et al., 2019): Taxonomic diversity (TD), Functional diversity (FD) and Functional redundance (FR).